Totally-Sane/.github/profile/README.md

 ## 🌱 How to Follow Our Progress
 - ⭐ Star our key repositories to stay updated!
 - 👀 Check out our [Project Board](https://github.com/orgs/Totally-Sane/projects/3) to see what we're working on.
+- If you like what we do and wish to support us we will be deeply grateful but please don't feel pressure to.